pszemraj/confectionary/README.md

 PDF file saved to C:\Users\peter\code-dev-22\misc-repos\text2pdf\example\outputs\pdf_from_txt_Feb-15-2022\text-files_txt2pdf_Feb-15-2022_standard.pdf
 ```

+### Note

+- The word2vec model is quite big, 3.7GB.
+It will be downloaded if it doesn't exist, and the model will be saved to the `./models` directory.
+- The word2vec mode is not required for the text2pdf tool, and can be disabled by setting the `do_paragraph_splitting` parameter to `False` or in command line mode, by adding the `--no-split` switch.

 ---

 ## TODO list

-1. convert the text2pdf.py script to a module/function
+[x] convert the text2pdf.py script to a module/function
-2. publish to PyPI
+[ ] publish to PyPI
-3. improve TOC calculation beyond a simple title threshold
+[ ] improve TOC calculation beyond a simple title threshold
+[ ] add alternate, smaller, word2vec models for splitting paragraphs
-4. Add a basic notebook demo
+[ ] Add a basic notebook demo

 ---

 ## License

 Apache License 2.0

+---

+## Contributing

+Developers can contribute to this project by submitting pull requests in this repo - see details in the [contributing guide](CONTRIBUTING.md).

 ---